 As a child, holidays were always my favorite time of year.
-I would hide under the Christmas tree when the all the lights were out and I would stare at the shimmering blues and yellows and reds and whites of the many lights strung around the tree.
-I would imagine I lived in a world where they did, a world that was warm and tender and wonderful, in other words a world that was nothing like the world in which I lived.
+I would lie down and hide under the Christmas tree when the all the lights were out and I would stare at the shimmering blues and yellows and reds and whites of the many Christmas lights strung around the tree.
+I would get lost in them.
+I would imagine I lived in a world where they did, a world that was warm and joyus and wonderful, in other words a world that was nothing like the world in which I lived.
 My world was beating and abuse.
 The holiday world I imagined was loving and tender.
 I would lie under that tree wishing for eternity and when the holidays were over, when it was January 2nd, my imagined world was replaced by a real world and that real world was dark and lonely and filled with fear and dread.
 The soft green needles of Christmas were replaced by the dry and brittle needles of a new year and that tree, that temporary haven of mine, was tossed into the trash.
 If any of you experienced something similar, let me say this, with all candor and sincerity…I understand.

 Another ritual I wished would go away were visits to relatives.
 While some families cherished their times together, I shuddered at the thought.
-It was another place where I didn’t fit.
-Where I didn’t get what others got and as a result, I didn’t want to go.
+It was another place where I didn’t fit, where I didn’t get what others got and, as a result, I didn’t want to go.
 I didn’t want to feel more alone with people than I felt without them and large gatherings almost always had that effect on me.
 Alienation, loneliness, isolation…ugh.
 I’d rather stay at home and check out or disconnect or withdrawal.
 And when I would, when I would ignore invites, when they were over, my mom would come home with stories from the events of the day and I would feel I had missed out.
 It was a catastrophe either way.
-I couldn’t win.
+I couldn’t seem to win.

-Under these conditions, it’s not difficult to imagine me doing what I said I did before I drank, avoided festivities.
+Under these conditions, it’s not difficult to imagine me doing what I said I did before I drank, avoiding festivities.
 [The drinking era doesn’t count because while I could stomach being around others, they couldn’t stomach being around me.
 I don’t blame them.
 When I drank, I thought I was clever and comedic.
 Others thought I was an ass.
 Sadly, treating my alcoholism with alcohol gives me relief from you but it doesn’t give you relief from me.
 While I feel better, you feel worse.
-What I’d prefer to focus on and compare are the times of untreated alcoholism before I drank and what’s been happening recently, a period of treated alcoholism where I don’t drink.]
+What I’d prefer to focus on and compare are the times of untreated alcoholism before I drank and what’s been happening as of late, a period of treated alcoholism where I no longer drink.]

 This dovetails into the second reason; when I used to go to family functions my thought was always “Where’s mine?”
 What can I get out of this?
 Why aren’t others asking about me?
 Why aren’t I the center of attention?
 And when can I leave?”
-I was miserable and lonely.
-No surprise.
+I was miserable and I was lonely.
+That should come as no surprise.
 If you’ve read a Christmas Carol you know what’s coming.
-When I attend functions and festivities these day, I try to do differently.
+When I attend functions and festivities these days, I try to do differently.
 I try to say things like “Here’s yours.
 Can I get you anything else?
 What’s the latest with you?
 Congratulations on your most recent milestone!
-You’d look better in something that wasn’t grey (old habits and criticisms die hard).
+You’d look better in something if it weren’t grey (old habits and criticisms die hard).
 You must be proud” and the like.
 I try to demonstrate in them as sincere an interest as they demonstrate in me.
 I give others interest and attention and in so doing I make some startling discoveries.
 The warm fuzzies I got fleetingly while surrounded by lights when I was curled up beneath a Christmas tree have returned.
 (These same warm fuzzies I get when I hear the Vince Guaraldi trio Peanuts soundtrack.
-I didn’t mention that earlier for fear of embarrassment but it’s true).
+I didn’t mention that earlier for fear of embarrassment but it’s true.
+I love that music.
+It reminds me of the innocence of my youth).
 And I found these warm fuzzies in the most unlikely of places, places which, for years, I tried to not set foot in.
-I’ve found warm fuzzies in large rooms filled with family.
-And how do I get them?
+I’ve found warm fuzzies in rooms filled with large gatherings of family.
+And how do I get these warm fuzzies?
 I get them the way I get most things in life…by giving.

 And where did I learn this?
-It started in my world of loneliness beneath a brightly lit tree.
+In a world originating out loneliness, one beneath a brightly lit tree.